Fathers and Sons at Donmar Warehouse

 Performances are superb throughout: between Elaine Cassidy’s Anna, a stern, wealthy widow who is almost a match for Bazarov, and Tim McMullan’s Pavel, an aristocrat in every sense of the word, there are no poor performances or weakly rounded characters.
 Relationships are well crafted and deftly realised on stage, and the close bond between Arkady and Bazarov – despite the rising tensions between them – is perfectly pitched.

 Direction is flawless: between each scene there is an overlap as moments intertwine and characters pause as if stuck in a memory only to be brought into the new moment by a grip of their shoulder.
 Pacing is also strong, but far less so in the second half.
 Marked by an unseen tragedy, the characters change visibly at this point, if only to continue on as they had only with an increased stubbornness.

 Despite its heavy subject matter, Fathers and Sons remains enormously entertaining.
 Comedy is sometimes intelligent and even challenging, but the farcical elements are genuinely funny and act as welcome relief against the deep emotional resonance on display.
 Bazarov’s struggle to match his beloved nihilism with heartfelt emotions is engaging, but the play’s second half is left wanting without it, and inevitably it’s at this point that Fathers and Sons falls just short of excellence.

 Joe Manners Lewis

-Fathers and Sons is on at Donmare Warehouse until 26th July 2014, for further information or to book visit here.
+Fathers and Sons is at the Donmar Warehouse until 26th July 2014.
+For further information or to book visit the theatre’s website here.